prrkl/docs/project_plan.md

 Propose fixes
 * Findings will be used to harden the spec

-## Design
+## Design Overview

 ![](https://i.imgur.com/VOhqH2f.jpg)

 ### Command & Control Service
  - send commands to agents
  - collect data from agents

 ### Eth2 Node
  - REST API available for agents to query so they can can answer requests from real nodes on the network

 ### Network Agent
  - network crawler
- - send network data to c&c service
+ - send network data to command & control service
  - accept remote commands from c&c service
  - libp2p networking component (Mothra)

+## Costs (TBD)
+- servers and ip addresses